kubernetes/enhancements/keps/sig-api-machinery/4008-crd-ratcheting/README.md

 Longer term, we may want to require automated upgrade/rollback tests, but we are missing a bunch of machinery and tooling and can't do that now.
 -->

+No, a Kubernetes upgrade/downgrade operation is not expected to affect this feature.
+For CRDs being upgraded/downgraded, there will be automated tests.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?